Dilantin Lawsuit | Cerebellar Atrophy | Phillips Law Group

 Has the FDA Issued a Recall?

-The FDA has not issued a recall of Dilantin, but it has issued several warnings to the public about the serious risks associated with the use of the drug, including Stevens-Johnson Syndrome.
+The FDA has issued several warnings to the public about the serious risks associated with the use of the drug, including Stevens-Johnson Syndrome.

 Despite its continued use today, the FDA put the drug on its Potential Signals of Serious Risks list in 2008 and in 2016 acknowledged reports of cerebellar atrophy in long-term use patients.

 Have There Been Any Successful Lawsuits?

 A lawsuit filed in 2018 by 10 people claimed Pfizer and its subsidiaries knew the drug could cause severe brain damage and failed to warn consumers.